 It’s no comparison — while pretty much every turbocharged setup is street legal, you can’t say the same thing for supercharged engines.
-Whether it’s emission standards of fuel efficiency regulations, superchargers often burn through them all.
+Whether it’s emission standards or fuel-efficiency regulations, superchargers often burn through them all.

 While that doesn’t mean that you can’t find a street-legal supercharger setup — because you definitely can, if you’re not interested in the extra research, turbochargers are the way to go.

-Though modern superchargers are much smaller then their predecessors, sometimes there is just not enough space under the hood.
+Though modern superchargers are much smaller than their predecessors, sometimes there is just not enough space under the hood.
 The old solution was simple — cut a hole in the hood!
-But this is rarely legal, and can attract unwanted attention depending on where you live.
+But this is rarely legal and can attract unwanted attention depending on where you live.

 Better Fuel Economy

 Superchargers wreck your fuel economy and are incredibly inefficient.
-The faster you go, the more the damage.
+The faster you go, the more fuel they’ll burn through.